scipy-conference/scipy_proceedings/papers/rocketpy_team/paper.rst

 ..
 Authors: ? / Giovani / ...
 ..
 TODO: Who else should be mentioned?

-The authors would like to thank the *University de São Paulo*, for the support during the development the current publication, and also thank all members of Projeto Jupiter and the RocketPy Team who contributed in the making of the RocketPy library.
+The authors would like to thank the *University of São Paulo*, for the support during the development the current publication, and also thank all members of Projeto Jupiter and the RocketPy Team who contributed in the making of the RocketPy library.

 References